Remote Monitoring – The Future of Water Safety

 Monthly temperature monitoring is a major component of any water safety plan.
 These checks are a mandatory part of the health and safety compliance laid out by the HSE in order to protect against the dangers posed by Legionella bacteria.

-The importance behind these measures is to ensure that the water temperatures throughout the system are within the acceptable range.
+The importance of these measures is to ensure that the water temperatures throughout the system are within the acceptable range.
 An oversight with this approach is that while performing these checks on a monthly basis will meet compliance, there’s a window where temperatures might fall into a range that encourages the growth of the bacteria.

-Improved Temperature Monitoring & Real Time Alerts
+Improved Temperature Monitoring & Real-Time Alerts

 A new wave of remote monitoring devices is aiming to combat this issue of intermittent compliance and inaccurate readings.
 Designed with a fit and forget style of approach, devices like our L8 Remote can be installed wherever required and provide real-time coverage of the water system temperatures.